-Credit Requirements for Master's and Doctoral Degrees FAQ
+Credit Requirements for Master's and Doctoral Degrees

 - Can programs determine that it is not appropriate for their students to take thesis credits prior to passing the preliminary oral examination?

 Yes.
 Programs may choose not to allow their students to take thesis credits prior to passing the preliminary oral exam.

 - Can programs that choose to allow their students this option determine on a case-by-case basis when it is appropriate for individual students to take thesis credits?